Clastify logo

 Image

 Efficiency measurements often come from data.
 For a bouncing ball, the useful output after a bounce can be represented by the gravitational potential energy at the rebound height.
-For the same ball, that energy is proportional to height, so the ratio of rebound height to previous drop height gives the bounce efficiency, provided air resistance and measurement uncertainty are treated sensibly.
+Since that energy is proportional to height for the same ball, the ratio of rebound height to previous drop height gives the bounce efficiency, provided air resistance and measurement uncertainty are treated sensibly.

 Energy per unit volume

-Fossil fuels became widely used partly because of their high energy density: a fairly small volume can store a large amount of transferable energy.
-Nuclear fuels have much larger energy densities, since nuclear processes release energy through changes in nuclear binding rather than through chemical rearrangement of atoms.
+Fossil fuels have been used so widely partly because of their high energy density: a small volume can store a lot of transferable energy.
+Nuclear fuels are in a different league, with vastly larger energy densities, because nuclear processes release energy from changes in nuclear binding rather than from chemical rearrangement of atoms.

 Typical volumetric energy densities; gases are at about 1 atm.